Cornflower 'Red Boy' Seeds

 📅 Sowing & Flowering Calendar

 Sow outdoors in autumn or spring.
-Flowers mid-summer to autumn.
+Autumn sowings flower earlier the following year.

 | Month | J | F | M | A | M | J | J | A | S | O | N | D |